 - Open Shelving – This is one of those modern trends.
 You can get rid of your old upper cabinets and install an open shelf very cheaply, and, in turn, it’ll make your kitchen look bigger.
 You can alternatively just remove the doors from an upper cabinet and paint the back of it for a brand new look.

 - White Color Maximizes Your Space – Light is always the problem with attics.
-By painting your floors white, you’ll not only get some much needed light reflection, but paint is also a great finish for wood flooring.
+By painting your floors white, you’ll not only get some much-needed light reflection, but paint is also a great finish for wood flooring.
 It will also make the whole place look less scary.
-Having white walls will also open up the space like you’d never imagine.
+Having white walls will also open up space as you’d never imagine.

 Having a garage to serve as a storage area for all kinds of unnecessary stuff is fine, but you might be missing out on having a wonderful garage.
 If you want to up its appeal – here are some of the tips you can use.